-Discrimination identified by the courts in the way the 2015 pension reforms were introduced must be removed by the Department of Communities.
-It is expected that, in due course, eligible members with relevant service between 1 April 2015 and 31 March 2022 may be entitled to different pension benefits in relation to that period.
+Discrimination identified by the courts in the way the 2015 UK Public Sector pension reforms were legislated for has resulted in changes being made to the Scheme by the Department of Communities.
+Members who fulfil the statutory eligibility criteria and who have relevant service between 1 April 2015 and 31 March 2022 may be entitled to different pension benefits in relation to that period.
 This is known as 'McCloud Remedy and will impact many aspects of the Local Government Pension Scheme.
-At this stage allowance has not yet been made within CETVs for the remedy.
+At this stage allowance has not yet been made within CETVs for the remedy as NILGOSC has not received Government Actuary guidance in time for it to do so.
+It is expected that this will be included in the disclosures for the 2024/25 year.
 More information on the McCloud Remedy can be found on the NILGOSC website.